 Our Need to Talk team can offer free support to adults and young people (over the age of eleven) who are blind or partially sighted, and anyone who supports a person with sight loss.
+Watch our short video to find out more and how it helps.

 If you live in the border region of Ireland (Donegal, Louth, Cavan, Sligo, Leitrim and Monaghan), Northern Ireland or Western Scotland, our Need to Talk service can offer you free counselling and confidence building.
 The Need to Talk team is made up of skilled counsellors and confidence-building professionals who have extensive experience in supporting people impacted by sight loss.